chrisparsons83/FFDiscordClub/rules.md

 6.6.
 If a member cannot attend the draft and it is acceptable to them, they may appoint a designee that is not within the same league to draft for them or they may autodraft.

 6.7.
 League drafts will start at the agreed upon time.
-It is the player's responsibility to make sure they are available.
+It is the member's responsibility to make sure they are available.

 ## 7. Waivers